peterhinch/micropython-nano-gui/DRIVERS.md

  * `width=160`
  * `usd=False` Upside down: set `True` to invert display.
  * `init_spi=False` This optional arg enables flexible options in configuring the SPI bus.
+See below.

+#### ST7735R144 Constructor args 1.44" display:
+ * `spi` An initialised SPI bus instance.
+The device can support clock rates of upto 15MHz.
+ * `cs` An initialised output pin.
+Initial value should be 1.
+ * `dc` An initialised output pin.
+Initial value should be 0.
+ * `rst` An initialised output pin.
+Initial value should be 1.
+ * `height=128` Display dimensions in pixels.
+ * `width=128`
+ * `rotation=0` Pass 0, 90, 180 or 270 to rotate the display.
+ * `init_spi=False` This optional arg enables flexible options in configuring the SPI bus.
+See below.

+#### The init_spi constructor arg

-The default assumes exclusive access to the bus with `color_setup.py` initialising it.
-Those settings will be left in place.
-If a callback function is passed, it will be called prior to each SPI bus write: this is for shared  bus applications.
+The `False` default assumes exclusive access to the bus.
+It is initialised by `color_setup.py` and those settings are left in place.
+If a callback function is passed, it will be called prior to each SPI bus write.
+This is for shared bus applications.
 The callback will receive a single arg being the SPI bus instance.
 In normal use it will be a one-liner or lambda  initialising the bus.
-A minimal example is this function:
+A minimal example is this function which caters for the case where another program may have changed the baudrate:
 ```python
 def spi_init(spi):
     spi.init(baudrate=12_000_000)  # Data sheet: max is 12MHz